There are some things about academic success that you may not know.

 In a recent book titled The Secret, the author promises to reveal to you the “The Secret to everything - the secret to unlimited joy, health, money, relationships, love, [and] youth.”

 Well, I can’t promise all that.
 But, I do think I have some information (some “secrets”) that just might help you with academic success.
 What I share with you below applies not only to my courses, but to all your courses.
 What you’ll learn here will certainly help you in my classes and, more than likely, it will help you in your other classes as well.

 What follows are some secrets that I learned as an undergraduate student, as a graduate student and as a professor.
 I’d like to share these with you.

 There is nothing more fundamental than the fundamentals.

 Former MIT prof and Chesapeake, VA resident, Randy Pausch wrote a little book that I'd highly recommend.
-Pausch’s recent book is called The Last Lecture.
+Pausch’s book is called The Last Lecture.
 You may want to see the YouTube video of Pausch’s Last Lecture.
-If you can't watch the full lecture, please at least see the first 10 minutes or so.
-Note that this video has been viewed over 13 million times.
+If you can't watch the full lecture below, please at least see the first 10 minutes or so.
+Note that this video has been viewed over 16 million times.